 - Honey (Y’all, we know sweet tea can go from sweet to downright syrup depending on taste buds.
 So start out with 1-2 cups and add according to your taste buds! 🙂

-- Large square and round ice cubes (AKA “man cubes” you’ll find out why later in the post)
+- Large square and round ice cubes (AKA “man cubes” you’ll find out why I call them that later in this post.)

 When I went home last summer for one sister’s birthday and the other sister’s baby shower (yes, all in one weekend), one of my brother-in-laws had these huge ice cubes which he calls man cubes.
 Since then I’ve been in search of man cube trays.
 I’ve tried several, but none of them worked very well.
 I finally found a set of great man cubes that are square and round!
 Yes…little things make me happy.
 It’s the details!

 To make the man cubes even better, I added slices of lemon in them so as the ice melts, you’ll have lemon slices in your tea.
 Yum!

 I pour it into a glass beverage dispenser and time to drink!

 Grab your glass of tea and let’s have a get together in the comments below!
 What’s your favorite summer drink?

 - 5-6 Family sized tea bags